 Engineering Management Concentrations

-NC State’s Engineering Management Program provides you a choice of seven (7) concentrations including a “Build Your Own” option, and a professional practice option.
-These concentrations benefit from our expertise in health and human systems, supply chain management, facilities engineering, entrepreneurship and analytics.
+NC State’s Engineering Management Program provides you with a choice of eight (8) concentrations, including a “Build Your Own” option and a professional practice option.
+These concentrations benefit from our expertise in health and human systems, supply chain management, facilities engineering, advanced manufacturing, entrepreneurship, and analytics.
 Our carefully crafted concentrations enable you to identify and plan for a future career path while providing you flexibility.

 This type of specialization allows you to connect to the industries that have employed MEM graduates: